deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_simpl.md

 **Functional Suitability Quality Metric: 4**

 #### Notes
-The current testing version of SIMPL is a very basic Minimum Viable Product solution, version 1.0.
+The current testing version of Simpl is a very basic Minimum Viable Product solution, version 1.0.